At some point, you’ve probably wondered if you can/how to refinish laminate furniture. Yes, indeed, it can be done. In fact, it’s quite easy to do!

 I cut a piece of fabric down to have about 3″ of overhang around the back of the board.
 By the way, iron the fabric first!
 I didn’t and I now have a little wrinkle permanently attached.
 Oh well, live and learn.

-Apply a gentle mist of spray adhesive and let it set up about 3 minutes. starting at the middle of the front, quickly smooth out the fabric all the way around.
+Apply a gentle mist of spray adhesive and let it set up for about three minutes. starting at the middle of the front, quickly smooth out the fabric all the way around.
 Flip to the back, and fold the corners like it’s a present.
 Spray it down with more spray adhesive.

 When using the spray adhesive, I prefer to work outside so I don’t overspray onto anything that I don’t want sticky.
 Plus, it’s stinky.
 Outside’s definitely best!